-This post is the third in a series all about utilizing the elements of music in music therapy sessions or music classes, check out the first two posts on rhythm and dynamics right here!
-The elements of music series will continue with a focus on tempo.
+This blog post is the second in a series all about utilizing the elements of music in music therapy sessions or music classes, check out the first post on rhythm right here.
+The elements of music series will continue with a focus on *drumroll please* DYNAMICS!!(more…)

 As musicians, we have all studied music intensely for years, and for many of us, even decades.
 We know and understand music on a very deep level and bring that knowledge into our clinical work and classrooms every day.

 Because our knowledge is so intrinsic, sometimes we forget how complex and special music really is.
 We’re somewhat blind to the special power that we have, which is our deep understanding of music and how to utilize it.

 So, I’m remedying this blind spot!
 My upcoming blog posts will focus on the various elements of music and how to highlight them in music therapy sessions and music classes.(more…)

 Memorizing repertoire can be a daunting task.
 For some people, it is incredibly difficult to do.
 It is time consuming.
 You may not even be sure if those around you care or benefit from the music being memorized or not.
 It can be an internal battle when deciding whether to memorize a song or not.

 When teaching classes and providing music therapy sessions, memorization of pieces can be crucial to the success of an experience, or it could really not matter in the grand scheme of things.
 Throughout my week, I utilize three different methods: memorization, having my music off to the side, and putting the music on a stand in front of me.